-This blog is written to highlight a few fairly simple things you can do to help achieve some level of comfort and pain relief.
+Here are 5 key things you can do to help achieve more comfort and pain relief.

 1. Let your spine really rest while sleeping.

 While you're lying down, all the structures in your spine that have worked hard all day finally have an opportunity to relax and be rejuvenated.
 To make the most of this time, you need a mattress and pillows that allow your spine to rest in a supported and comfortable way.

-As long as you're choosing a mattress to ensure the best support and sleeping position for your condition, there are many available types of mattress can be helpful.
+- Use a firm or medium-firm mattress.
+Most people benefit from having a mattress that’s firm enough to support their spine, rather than an old or soft mattress that allows the spine to sag.
+As long as you're choosing a mattress to ensure the best support and sleeping position for your condition, there are many available types that can be helpful.